canonical/mir/doc/debug_for_xmir.md

 What is XMir ?
 ----------------

-In order to help with debug, its important to understand what XMir is and what bugs are likely to occur.
+In order to help with debugging, it's important to understand what XMir is and what bugs are likely to occur.
 XMir is not a replacement to X and does not alter X or compiz window management functionality in the current Ubuntu stack.
 XMir is an addition to the system.
 XMir enables enables Mir to be employed as a system compositor under the X stack, in this configuration Mir composites the greeter and the desktop sessions.

 XMir is currently targeted at the Ubuntu 13.10 release as being the default configuration.
 It currently supports open source graphics drivers based on